 A heritage of giving

-Just as the Detroit Institute of Ophthalmology has worked to give the visually impaired the opportunity to achieve the highest quality of life, the organization has been supported by many others in the community.
+The DIO continues to work to give the visually impaired the opportunity to achieve the highest quality of life.
+The organization has been supported by many others in the community.
 These include the tireless efforts of the Friends of Vision volunteers, who take part in many DIO programs.
 Over the years, the DIO and the Friends of Vision have helped coordinate a variety of special events to raise funds for the organization, including theater parties, galas, art auctions, 5K's and marathon participation, and holiday sales.
 Currently, the DIO participates in and is the beneficiary of two major events, EyesOn Design Automotive Design Car Show, and EyesOn Design Awards at the North American International Auto Show.

 A powerful collaboration for the future